ripe-tech/ripe-bus-api-js/README.md

 ### Consumer

-The consumer listens for a topic/event and executes a callback.
+The consumer listens for a topic and executes a callback.
 The second parameter allows for a callback function or an object containing the callback and other options.
 The second parameter also allows for callbacks for `onSuccess` and `onError` functions if the `KafkaRetry` consumer is used.
 It also receives a list of `events` of interest: any event with a different name is ignored.

 ```javascript
 bus.bind("order", message => { ... });